Stability of the Active Flux Method in the Framework of Summation-by-Parts Operators: General aspects of Active Flux and SBP operators

-More about point updates in the Active Flux method can be found in \cite{abgrall23} and papers therein.
+More about point updates in the Active Flux method, and convergence analyses confirming experimentally the third order of accuracy can be found in \cite{abgrall23} and papers referenced therein.
 The semi\nobreakdash-discrete Active Flux method can be extended to multiple dimensions and to higher orders of accuracy, see \cite{Lechner25}.

-The point value update employing a \emph{central discretization} will be used in the theoretical analysis below.
+The point value update employs a \emph{central discretization} will be used in the theoretical analysis below.
 A central derivative is obtained by taking the average of the two options \eqref{eq:upwind-AF-Dm} and \eqref{eq:upwind-AF-Dp}

 which leads to the following update formula